skx/foth/README.md

 * Support for printing the top-most stack element (`.`, or `print`).
 * Support for outputting ASCII characters (`emit`).
 * Support for outputting strings (`."
 Hello, World "`).
+  * Some additional string-support for counting lengths, etc.
 * Support for basic stack operations (`clearstack`, `drop`, `dup`, `over`, `swap`, `.s`)
 * Support for loops, via `do`/`loop`.
 * Support for conditional-execution, via `if`, `else`, and `then`.